110 manufacturing partners moving to 100% renewable energy: Apple

-Cupertino (California), March 31 (IANS) Apple on Wednesday announced that over 110 of its manufacturing partners globally are moving to 100 per cent renewable energy for their Apple production, with nearly 8 gigawatts of planned clean energy set to come online.
+Cupertino (California): Apple on Wednesday announced that over 110 of its manufacturing partners globally are moving to 100 per cent renewable energy for their Apple production, with nearly 8 gigawatts of planned clean energy set to come online.

 Once completed, these commitments will avoid over 15 million metric tonnes of CO2e annually — the equivalent of taking more than 3.4 million cars off the road each year.